ihcsim/rancher-kind/README.md

 E.g., an EC2 instance residing in a public subnet has a public DNS hostname that looks like `ec2-xxx-xxx-xxx-xxx.<region>.compute.amazonaws.com`.

-For local development where the Rancher KinD cluster and Harvester resides in the same private subnet, install Rancher with:
+For local development where the Rancher KinD cluster and Harvester reside on the same private subnet, install Rancher with:
 ```sh
 make rancher CLUSTER_PRIVATE_IP=<cluster-private-ip>